JusDooEt/Factorial-Fibonacci-Calc/README.md

 ## Conclusion
 Testing the execution times of recursion vs iteration results in a consistently lower time for iterative functions.
-While recursion is useful for more complicated tasks or calulations, it is more time effecient to use an iterative solution if it is possible to implement for the task or calulation.
-Also, more memory will be used for recursive functions do to the incrementing amount of stack frames everytime the function calls upon itself recurisvely.
-This makes iterative functions definitvely more efficient with time and memory.
+While recursion is useful for more complicated tasks or calculations, it is more time efficient to use an iterative solution if it is possible to implement for the task or calculation.
+Also, more memory will be used for recursive functions do to the incrementing amount of stack frames everytime the function calls upon itself recursively.
+This makes iterative functions definitely more efficient with time and memory.